A soldier in a jungle environment giving directions

 The Fund: progress

-We are now supporting 312 DVSF students.
+We have now awarded 393 scholarships to DVSF students.
 These individuals come to us from a variety of backgrounds and have a complex range of health challenges.

 I really appreciate this opportunity given to me by the OU.
 To have this ability to study is an intrinsic part of my recovery.
 It gives me a focus and a purpose each day and will lead me towards employment in my chosen field